bhargav-umd/QT_Application/Part_2/readme.md

 	- Generate Ellipse based on the selected points.
 ### Circle Generation

-Created separate Pushbutton to generate circel.
-Here, Circle is generated using Kasa Fit Alogorithm(the simplest and fastest fit, but biased toward smaller circles when an incomplete arc is observed), Kasa Algorithm has the following
+Created separate Pushbutton to generate circle.
+Here, Circle is generated using Kasa Fit Alogorithm(the simplest and fastest fit, but biased toward smaller circles when an incomplete arc is observed), Kasa Algorithm has the following properties:
-properties:

 1. It is more advantageous to minimize not the mean squares.
 2. The Kasa procedure gives biased estimates of the circle center unless the data are symmetrically distributed around the circumference of the circle.